kuri65536/GenieExamples/gnome-wiki/GStreamerSamples.md

 Projects/Vala/GStreamerSamplesHomeRecentChangesScheduleLogin
 Vala GStreamer Samples
 GstDiscoverer
-Requires Vala &gt;= 0.10.2 vala-test:examples/gstreamer-discoverer.vala /* GStreamer
+Requires Vala >= 0.10.2 vala-test:examples/gstreamer-discoverer.vala /* GStreamer
  * Copyright (C) 2009 Collabora Multimedia
  *
  * This library is free software; you can redistribute it and/or